The scaling limit of the interface of the continuous-space symbiotic branching model: Self-duality and uniqueness

 \section{Self-duality and uniqueness}

-In this section, we establish uniqueness for the martingale problem $(\mathbf{MP'})_{\mu_0,\nu_0}^\rho$ (and thus also for the stronger martingale problem $(\mathbf{MP})_{\mu_0,\nu_0}^\rho$) subject to the restriction that the solutions have the properties \eqref{singularity3} (``separation of types") and \eqref{finiteness Lambda 2}.
-Recall from the introduction that these martingale problems are not well-posed without putting some restrictions on the solutions, and that for the finite rate symbiotic branching model $\mathrm{cSBM}(\varrho,\gamma)_{u_0, v_0}$ uniqueness is established by prescribing the structure of the quadratic variation process $(\Lambda)_{t\ge0}$.
-In \cite[Prop.
-5]{EF04} this is proved via an exponential self-duality.
-Our first goal in this section is to extend this self-duality to solutions of the martingale problem $(\mathbf{MP'})_{\mu_0,\nu_0}^\rho$ satisfying the said conditions, circumventing an explicit specification of the quadratic variation.
+In this section, we establish uniqueness for the martingale problem $(\mathbf{MP'})_{\mu_0,\nu_0}^\rho$ [and thus also for the stronger martingale problem $(\mathbf{MP})_{\mu_0,\nu_0}^\rho$] subject to the restriction that the solutions have the ``separation of types'' property \eqref{singularity3}.
+Recall from the \hyperref[sec1]{Introduction} that these martingale problems are not well posed without putting some restrictions on the solutions, and that for the finite rate symbiotic branching model $\operatorname{cSBM}(\varrho ,\gamma)_{u_0, v_0}$ uniqueness is established by prescribing the structure of the quadratic variation process $(\Lambda)_{t\ge0}$.
+In~\cite{EF04}, Proposition~5, this is proved via an exponential self-duality.
+Our first goal in this section is to extend this self-duality to solutions of the martingale problem $(\mathbf{MP'})_{\mu_0,\nu_0}^\rho$ satisfying the said condition, circumventing an explicit specification of the quadratic variation.
 We have the following result: